 In my past life (aka. pre-parenthood), I’d fantasise of being able to work from home.
 I’d have a mental image of me sat tucked up under the quilt, mug of tea next to me as I tapped away diligently.
 My productivity would be sky high without the day to day distractions; no conversations about the weekend, no need to commute, no getting caught up in things that didn’t concern me.
 I’d be a lean, mean, home working machine.
 Every so often I’d turn on the TV, catching a bit of This Morning before turning back to my desk.
 Working at home would allow me to become a domestic goddess, sorting our evening meal in between checking emails and turning the computer off at five with a good day’s work done.

 Beyond that, there’s the guilt.
 The guilt of not being in the office.
 The guilt of sending your child into childcare only to go home to an empty house.
 Knowing that you have to do it and yet, could there be a way to avoid it?
 The guilt of realising that you haven’t cleaned in weeks because the brief snatches of time away from your child are spent frantically working.
 Plate spinning at speed to show that home working does work.
 I miss the office.
 I miss the conversation with co-workers.
-I miss the steady supply of drinks and cake (#officejoys).
+I miss the steady supply of drinks and cake (#officejoys) and the chance to bounce ideas off of others.
 But mostly, I miss the validation that someone has seen me working.

 That’s the main issue.
 Even today, in a society where over 1.5million people last year were working from home, a figure that’s up 19% in the last decade, there’s still a need for home workers to ‘prove’ themselves.
 To show that for all the stereotypes, all the gems that are true (hello working in pyjamas!) and those that aren’t (errr, where’s my TV break?!), home working is just as effective and just as worthy as the hours someone spends sitting at a desk.
 If not more so.
 My experience is that home workers go above and beyond to get their work done.
 They know that their free time is dictated by doing the work itself rather than showing face behind a desk for eight hours a day.
 There’s a pressure on us to perform, in a limited time frame and to focus that performance to get the job done.